 There are wireless lighting controls on the market, but each has its own specific limitations.
 Residential systems on the market tie a specific switch to a specific relay or relay channel, and do not provide the flexibility needed for commercial building applications.
 Commercial systems require that specialized ballasts be installed to replace existing ballasts, making them expensive and unlikely to be used in existing buildings.
 Our system would not require replacing existing fluorescent ballasts or fixtures—the control relay can be installed in a fixture in a few minutes.
 With the development of low cost components and simple installation, our system would have great potential for low-cost retrofit applications.

 The technologies developed in this research project have been licensed by Adura Technologies in order to commercialize the system.
 In 2006 Adura Technologies was one of five new companies to receive seed funding under California Clean Tech Open, a competition developed to spur investment in clean technologies.
-Since this time Adura has successfully secured serveral rounds of financing, expanded its facilities and staff, and installed its technology in millions of square feet in customers' offices and parking facilities.
+Adura later secured several rounds of financing, expanded its facilities and staff, and installed its technology in millions of square feet in customers' offices and parking facilities.
 In 2013 Adura was acquired by national lighting and controls leader Acuity Brands, Inc. Read about the acquisition.

 Lights Off, by Catriona Stuart, California Magazine, published by the California Alumni Association, May/June 2006.

 Spotlight on Systems Research, by Ted Smalley Bowen, Architectural Record, June 2005.